Google, Clever, ClassLink, Microsoft Teams Single Sign-On (SSO)

-Take advantage of single sign-on with your Google, Clever, or ClassLink account.
+Take advantage of single sign-on with your Google, Clever, Microsoft Teams, or ClassLink account.
 Below, we explain the differences among them.

 - Anyone can use Google SSO as long as they have a Google-associated account.